jQuery.parseJSON( json )Returns: Object

-Description: Takes a well-formed JSON string and returns the resulting JavaScript object.
+Description: Takes a well-formed JSON string and returns the resulting JavaScript value.

 Passing in a malformed JSON string results in a JavaScript exception being thrown.
-For example, the following are all malformed JSON strings:
+For example, the following are all invalid JSON strings:

 Prior to jQuery 1.9, $.parseJSON returned null instead of throwing an error if it was passed an empty string, null, or undefined, even though those are not valid JSON.